-I’m a Computer Science PhD student at Cornell University advised by Austin Benson and currently working on models of human choice, especially their applications to social networks and large datasets.
-More broadly, I’m interested in understanding human behavior through algorithmic and machine learning methods, and in developing those methods.
-This summer, I’m doing research on collaboration networks at Microsoft with Longqi Yang.
+I’m a Computer Science PhD student at Cornell University advised by Austin Benson and currently working with Johan Ugander and Jon Kleinberg on problems around modeling preferences and ranked-choice voting.
+More broadly, I’m interested in modeling and understanding human behavior (especially choices) through algorithmic and machine learning methods.
+This summer, I did research on multi-organization recommendation at Microsoft with Longqi Yang and Mengting Wan.

-When away from my desk, I spend my time playing guitar, biking, flying quadcopters, and (when not in a global pandemic) playing pool.
+When away from my desk, I spend my time playing guitar, biking, listening to music, flying quadcopters, bouldering, and playing pool.
 I have additional interests in spaceflight, Premier League football, and Formula 1.

 👨💻 May ‘21 Started my summer internship @ Microsoft’s Office of Applied Research!

 🗣 Mar ‘21 Gave a talk for the Cornell/MIT MURI group on the LCL and some upcoming workAll news

 Photos and walk-through of my Stratocaster kit build.